Cowboy boots are made to take a beating. Traditional pairs are stitched in a way that ensures the leather is rigid, stiff, and uncomfortable at first.

 When you stuff the bags into the boots, get them as close to the toe as you can.
 This will be more difficult with pointed shoes, but just do your best and don’t get too aggressive.
 You don’t want these popping open and drenching your new boots.
 Fill the rest of the interior with socks, tea towels, or crumpled pieces of paper to hold the bags in place.

-Place your shoes in a plastic container, then pop it into the freezer overnight.
+Place your boots in a plastic container, then pop it into the freezer overnight.
 They should be in there for eight hours or more.
 You don’t have to use a container, but I find this keeps the boot from coming out smelling like frozen pizza the next day.

 As the water solidifies, the bags will slowly expand inside your shoes and stretch the leather.
 I know throwing new shoes in the freezer sounds extreme, but the freezing process happens gradually.
 So unless you have one of those high-tech flash freezers, this method is more delicate than it sounds.